BACE Timebank Rotating Header Image

 BACE Launches Mini Timebanks in March

 BACE Timebank groups are really mini timebanks within BACE Timebank.
-In March 2024, BACE Timebank and one of our newest members created five new timebanks: Advocacy & Justice, Amateur Radio Operators (Hams), Building Business Communities, Pet Care, and Writers.
+In March 2024, BACE Timebank and some of our newest members helped to create five new timebanks: Advocacy & Justice, Amateur Radio Operators (Hams), Building Business Communities, Pet Care, and Writers.
 Members first join BACE Timebank, and then they can join a mini timebank to do exchanges with members in that group.
 Membership in a mini timebanks doesn’t interfere with members’ use of the larger, BACE Timebank.

 New Member Launches Hams Timebank